 Clifden

 The town (and all of the west of Ireland as a whole) strives to deliver on three things: good food, good friends and good craic (the Irish word for fun).
-Clifden is without a doubt the capital of Connemara.
+Clifden is, without a doubt, the capital of Connemara.

 Kylemore Abbey

 The abbey was originally built by Mitchell Henry, a wealthy doctor from London who purchased the land.
-He and his wife had travelled to the region in the 1840’s during their honeymoon and Henry was so enamoured by the beauty of the surrounding countryside that he wanted to build a home for his wife that was not only in their honeymoon location but also complimented and incorporated the area around it into its design.
+He and his wife had travelled to the region in the 1840s during their honeymoon, and Henry was so enamoured by the beauty of the surrounding countryside that he wanted to build a home for his wife that was not only in their honeymoon location but also complimented and incorporated the area around it into its design.

-Kylemore is one of Ireland’s many castles surrounded in myth and urban legends.
+Kylemore is one of Ireland’s many castles surrounded by myth and urban legends.
 It is one of the most beautiful houses in the West of Ireland (but not the only one of historical value that features on this list; can you guess what the others will be?)

 Salthill & Galway Bay